afriedm49/Engineering4_Notebook/README.md

 ### Assignment Description

 For this assignment, I designed the "spinner" as student B. The bottom half has teeth that will mesh with the key, in order to spin the prop.
 The prop rests on the top of the spinner, and lifts off of the helix cutouts.

-The ring was designed by my [partner](https://github.com/ezell38/Engineering_4_Notebook#Ring_and_Spinner) Elias Zell.
+The ring was designed by my [partner](https://github.com/ezell38/Engineering_4_Notebook#Ring_and_Spinner) Elias Zell:

+The overall goal of this assignment was to create, with a partner, a launcher that would launch a toy copter into the air.
+For this sub-assignment the goal was to create the "ring" used to hold the mechanism while my partner designed the "spinner".
+For the spinner the bottom half has teeth that will mesh with the key, in order to spin the prop.
+The prop rests on the top of the spinner, and lifts off of the helix cutouts.

 ### Part Link